Dissipative particle systems on expanders: Introduction

 \begin{thm} Let $G$ be a regular graph on $n$ vertices with spectral gap at least $0.425$.
 Consider balanced two-type annihilation on $G$ from any starting configuration and let $T$ be the extinction time.
 Then $cn\log n\leq T\leq Cn\log n$ with high probability and in expectation, where $c$ and $C$ are absolute constants. \end{thm}

-We make the following remarks on Theorem \ref{thm:main}: \begin{enumerate}[noitemsep] \item The upper bound on $T$ holds for any regular expander sequence (i.e.~regular graphs $G$ with spectral gap uniformly bounded away from zero). \item The spectral gap condition holds with high probability for a random $d$-regular graph for any $d\geq 177$. \item The high probability bound is sufficient to imply that $\mean{T} = \Theta(n\log n)$. \end{enumerate}
+We make the following remarks on Theorem \ref{thm:main}: \begin{enumerate}[noitemsep] \item The upper bound on $T$ holds for any regular expander sequence (i.e.~regular graphs $G$ with spectral gap uniformly bounded away from zero). \item The spectral gap condition holds with high probability for a random $d$-regular graph for any $d\geq 177$. \item The high probability bound is sufficient to imply that $\mean{T} = \Theta(n\log n)$. \end{enumerate} The corresponding upper bound for unbalanced two-type annihilation, as one of a much more general class of models, is provided by Theorem \ref{thm:persistent}.
+However, this does not cover the case of balanced two-type annihilation, since the proof of Theorem \ref{thm:persistent} depends on the fact that in the unbalanced case (and more generally in the class of models covered), $\Theta(n)$ particles survive throughout the process.

 The special case $p=0$ (stationary red particles) is equivalent to the particle-hole model of Cabezas, Rolla and Sidoravicius \cite{CRS14}, which they show has essentially the same behaviour as a system of activated random walks with infinite sleep rate.
 Here our lower bound applies for any regular graph (regardless of expansion) assuming a uniformly random starting state.